Top 2-Year CD Rates 2023

 - Bank’s Strategic Objectives:

-Sometimes a bank will have a desire to boost its deposits or manage its liquidity higher or lower, which can affect its CD rate offer decision.
+Sometimes, a bank will desire to boost its deposits or manage its liquidity higher or lower, affecting its CD rate offer decision.

 The CD rates you come across reflect these intertwined factors, and understanding them will help you be a more informed investor.